 Preparation is key before any off-road adventure.
 You want to be ready for whatever curveballs the trail throws your way.
 Here's how to do just that:

 Know Your Vehicle: Before hitting the dirt, get familiar with your van's capabilities.
 What's your ground clearance?
 What kind of terrain are you about to tackle?
 Knowing your vehicle and how to handle tricky obstacles will help you navigate safely and reduce the risk of damage to both your van and the environment.
-Bonus points for taking an intro to off-roading class to sharpen those skills (stay tuned for something fun we've got in the works 👀).
+Bonus points for taking an intro to off-roading class to sharpen those skills (subscribe to our newsletter and be the first to know about something fun we've got in the works 👀).

 Proper Maintenance: A well-maintained van is a happy van.
 Keep it in tip-top shape to avoid leaks, spills, and breakdowns that could damage it, or the trail.
 Make sure to retorque your wheels and suspension as recommended - nobody wants to lose a wheel on the trail!
 And of course, give your rig a good scrub before and after your ride to prevent rust, or the spreading of invasive species.
 Because let's face it, no one likes uninvited guests - especially in nature's playground.